Skip to main content

 Use primary authority, not summary text, when you set your standards.
 The IRS says IRB synopses are reader aids and "may not be relied upon as authoritative interpretations," and non-binding operational guidance can also change without notice.

-No approved source here gives you an IRS field-by-field template for S-corp distribution approvals.
-So use an internal minimum and have your advisor confirm legal form under your governing documents.
+Treat the approval record as an internal control record, and have your advisor confirm legal form under your governing documents.
 For each payout, record at least the date, amount, recipient, plain-language purpose, and approver.
 If it is tied to a completed payroll cycle, say so.
-If a basis item is unresolved, keep Add current threshold after verification in the file and leave it open.
+If a basis item is unresolved, mark it as pending advisor review instead of guessing.

-No approved source here states when a one-owner memo is sufficient.
-If you use a short dated memo, treat it as an internal control record and confirm acceptability with your advisor.
+If you use a short dated memo for a one-owner S-corp, treat it as an internal control record and confirm acceptability with your advisor.
 The control goal is contemporaneous evidence, not ceremony.
 The key is that someone reviewing the file later can tell what you intended at the time of payment without having to infer it from a bank statement alone.

 Good documentation breaks down fast when the ledger and the bank trail do not match.
 Use a consistent, clearly named ledger account and memo convention for payouts, and keep transfer proof with the same record.
 If an entry lands in the wrong account, correct it in period while the activity is still easy to trace.